 community assistance program

 free learning resources

 school and community partnerships

 Caleb has dedicated his time to environmental advocacy and policy, volunteerism, public safety, and animal welfare.
-As a fierce advocate, he has fought for marine wildlife, clean waterways, and healthy communities.
+As a fierce advocate, he has fought for marine life, clean waterways, and healthy communities.
 He has shown strong leadership through organizing volunteer clean-ups and working closely with large companies and officials on environmental initiatives.
-When off the clock (which is rare these days), Caleb can be found exploring the outdoors, kayaking, at the beach, camping, hiking, and losing at game night.
+When off the clock (which is rare these days), Caleb can be found exploring the outdoors, kayaking, at the beach, camping, and losing at game night.

 Ben has always been passionate about the environment and helping his community.
-In addition to serving as Associate Director for Advocates for Clean & Clear Waterways, he is an accomplished musician and educator and holds a bachelor's degree from James Madison University.
+In addition to serving as Executive Director for Waterway Advocates, he is an accomplished musician and educator and holds a bachelor's degree from James Madison University.
 Ben is a persistent advocate for safe and inclusive environments for all, humans and wildlife alike.
 Outside of work, Ben enjoys adventuring outdoors, playing piano, and winning at game night.

 Nancy is currently majoring in Environmental Science and Policy at the University of Maryland.
 In her professional life, she hopes to focus on the connection between community activism and the environment.
 Nancy is very passionate about the complex dynamics that exist within ecosystems, and loves to study and observe living things.
 In her free time, she enjoys buying too many vegetables at the farmer’s market, spending time in the sun, reading, doing yoga and volunteering with her community.